I-yan-u/SurveyApp/README.md

 With its user-friendly interface, it empowers users to gain valuable insights swiftly and efficiently, driving informed actions and continuous improvement.

 > [!NOTE]
-> The app is still under development and some features will be introduce along with updates.
+> The app is still under development and some features will be introduce along with updates [^1]:.

 ## ⏯️ Demo ![](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)
 [YouTube Video](https://youtu.be/oDKjCB6itwg)